 The Human Relationship with Our Ocean Planet

-'The Human Relationship with Our Ocean Planet' launched via a webinar on 8th September 2020.
-The event was moderated by Heather Koldewey, National Geographic Fellow, and featured speakers Taholo Kami, Special Representative for Oceans and Sherpa to Fiji on the Ocean Panel along side co-lead authors Eddie Allison and John Kurien as well as contributing author Nireka Weeratunge and panellist Sophie Benbow.
+'The Human Relationship with Our Ocean Planet' launched through a webinar on 8 September 2020.
+The event was moderated by Heather Koldewey, National Geographic Fellow, and featured speakers Taholo Kami, Special Representative for Oceans and Sherpa to Fiji on the Ocean Panel, alongside authors Eddie Allison, John Kurien and Nireka Weeratunge, as well as panellist Sophie Benbow.

-Blue Paper authors Eddie Allison and John Kurien also published a blog, ‘Diving into diverse human-ocean relationships bares the base of a fair blue economy’ in CGIAR and Blue Paper author Nireka Weeratunge published a blog, ‘What Has the Ocean Ever Done for Us?
+CGIAR (formerly the Consultative Group on International Agricultural Research) published a blog post published a blog post, ‘Diving Into Diverse Human-Ocean Relationships Bares the Base of a Fair Blue Economy’ by Blue Paper authors Eddie Allison and John Kurien.
+Blue Paper author Nireka Weeratunge published a blog post, ‘What Has the Ocean Ever Done for Us?
 Humanizing the Sustainable Ocean Economy Narrative’ in WRI Insights.

 |Download 'The Human Relationship with Our Ocean Planet'|